JeffEmery/remix-client-azure/README.md

 handles server requests and responses.
 The Azure Function is implemented with the
-[Remix Server Adapter for Azure Functions](https://www.npmjs.com/package/remix-azure) package, which maps the Azure Function to the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+[Remix Server Adapter for Azure Functions](https://www.npmjs.com/package/remix-azure) package which maps the Azure Function to the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ## Overview